 Figure 3.
 Quantifying the statistical significance of baseline-dependent dynamical response.
 A. A schematic diagram of our statistical framework to test for the significance of baseline-dependent response.
-The framework involves two steps: (1) projecting all time series from both intervention and control groups onto the same 2-dimensional space and (2) performing two separate statistical tests using the projected data to quantify the significance of “responsiveness” (Pr) and “baseline-dependence” (Pb).
+The framework involves three steps: (1) projecting all time series from both intervention and control groups onto the same 2-dimensional space, (2) normalizing all data points by recentering the mean of control group to the origin, and (3) performing two separate statistical tests using the projected data to quantify the significance of “responsiveness” (Pr) and “baseline-dependence” (Pb).
 Abbreviations: Significant (Sig.); dependence (dep.).
 For each baseline (Beijing, Guangdong, Hunan, Shanghai), an arrow was drawn from the eclipse center of the baseline under cellulose intervention (standardized to the origin) to that under the inulin intervention.
 B,C. Reduced 2-dimensional representation of the inulin-induced responses in bacterial load (B) and three major SCFAs (C).
 In all panels, each symbol represents a mouse (dots: cellulose group, crosses: inulin group) and all mice data from the same vendor under the same intervention (inulin or cellulose) was used to fit an eclipse (ellipse’s radius was determined by 2 standard deviations).